Witnesses and Roles

 - Set "Character Set" to "UTF-8".

-- Both "Keep embedded formatting codes with text" and "Convert formatting codes to HTML style" should be checked.
+- Set "Convert formatting codes to HTML style" checked.

 Gedcom Publisher's sentence processing engine is flexible and has been customized to support sentence templates as supplied by several different genealogy programs, including Legacy.
 Read on for more details.

 Legacy includes sentence templates in the GEDCOM export file, including sentence templates defined as part of an "Event Definition" (global) and customized sentence templates assigned to a specific event to replace the template from the Event Definition (local).

 Some versions of Legacy do not export sentence templates for many common event types, such as Birth, Marriage, Death, and Burial.
 When those templates are not in the GEDCOM file, Gedcom Publisher will use its own templates for those events.

 Legacy sentence templates use a syntax somewhat similar to Gedcom Publisher's native sentence templates: the variable delimiters are